 It seems complicated to create an article that generates massive web traffic and leads.
 Besides, a content writer needs to have a foolproof plan and stick to it all the time.
 Right from coming up with an eye-catching title through to the end, a writer should remain alerted like a mother deer protecting her fawns (readers) from deadly predators (distraction).

-So, the question is, “Do you have a perfect plan for writing engaging posts consistently?”
+So, the question is: “Do you have a perfect plan for writing engaging posts consistently?”

-These time-wasting attributes lead to blog’s failure.
+These time-wasting attributes lead to the blog’s failure:

-- Consuming all efforts on the CONTENT.
+- Consuming all your time and efforts on the content.

-- Relying on Limited Social Platforms to promote the blog.
+- Relying on limited social platforms to promote the blog.

 - Creating a blog that doesn’t target a particular set of audience.

 The balance between content writing and promotion is all that it takes to get the desired results.
 Not to mention, starters have to be patient to reach a respectable position.
 Let’s find out what professionals do to create engaging articles.